brendangregg/systemtap-lwtools/README.md

 SystemTap, for the stap command, and an environment that is fault tolerant (see Warnings).
 It is **strongly** recommended that you try the latest version of SystemTap, which probably means compiling from source.
 See git://sourceware.org/git/systemtap.git, and the [build readme](https://sourceware.org/git/?p=systemtap.git;a=blob_plain;f=README;hb=HEAD).

-Where possible, these tools avoid the requirement of having kernel debuginfo, which can be onerous in cloud environments.
-This may obfuscate and complicate some scripts.
+Where possible, these tools avoid the requirement of having kernel debuginfo.

 ## Contents